 Right now, grocery stores and retailers across the United States are struggling to keep cases of bottled water in stock.
-With most states requiring non-essential business closures and banning large gatherings, many citizens are being asked to stay indoors.
+With most states requiring non-essential business closures and banning large gatherings, many citizens are asked to stay indoors.
 Citizens are also being advised by the CDC and other health officials to wash their hands for at least 20 seconds as often as they can.

 3 Things You Should Know About Coronavirus and Drinking Water